qiekub/ideas/notes.md

 ## properties that identify a group of places (not unique but can narrow it down in combination!)
 (score: 1)
-- ???:wikidata (operator:wikidata, network:wikidata, brand:wikidata, architect:wikidata, artist:wikidata, species:wikidata, subject:wikidata, name:etymology:wikidata, ...)
+- ???:wikidata (operator:wikidata, network:wikidata, brand:wikidata, architect:wikidata, artist:wikidata, species:wikidata, subject:wikidata, name:etymology:wikidata, flag:wikidata, ...)
 - operator
 - network
 - brand